Fighting Identity Theft Charges

 Identity theft takes place when one person steals another’s personal information and uses it to empty bank accounts, get credit cards, acquire loans, purchase property, secure employment or avoid criminal charges.
 Perpetrators of identity theft often target Social Security numbers, phone numbers, addresses, bank account information and credit card information.
 The expansion of the Internet around the world has made identity theft easier and more prevalent than ever before.
 It is now a global problem; because of that, law enforcement agencies, prosecutors and lawmakers have made combating it a top priority.
-If you have been involved with identity theft, contact an attorney from Schwartz Law Firm in Farmington Hills, Michigan, who is familiar with the law of identity theft and the Internet.
+If you have been involved with identity theft, call an attorney from Schwartz Law Firm at 888-757-1681 who is familiar with the law of identity theft and the Internet.

 How Does Identity Theft Happen?